 Slider in SwiftUI

 Sliders are a replacement of UISlider from UIKit.
 You could observe the use of slider mostly in forms where one has to value from a big range.
-In the case you are looking forward to use this, let's dive into slider.
-But before that, let's learn about the key take aways from Human Interface Guidelines.
+In the case you are looking forward to use this, let's dive into Slider in SwiftUI.

 Slider Terminologies